 While a sweet fruit salad or ice cream cone may be attractive to both yellow jackets and bees, bees are more interested in pollen and nectar as a food source.
 Yellow jackets, on the other hand, are predatory omnivores.
 In addition to sweets, they will eat other insects and even meat.
 Additionally, yellow jackets are far more aggressive than bees when it comes to appetite and temperament.

-Generally speaking, bees are on the hunt for nectar.
-While they may be attracted to your food, they typically do not want to bother you.
+While bees may be attracted to your food, they typically do not want to bother you.
 If provoked or in danger, a bee can use its stinger to sting you.
 However, a honeybee can only sting once before losing its stinger and dying.
 Even though bumblebees are capable of stinging you multiple times, a bumblebee would prefer to not bother you as well.
 Yellow jackets, on the other hand, are much more aggressive.
-As a result, if you swat at a yellow jacket, it is only going to get more wound up.
+As a result, if you swat at a yellow jacket, it’s bound to become aggravated.
 Not to mention, yellow jackets can sting you over and over again.
-These stings are not only painful, but they can be deadly for those that are allergic to their stings.
-To avoid being stung, you should avoid swatting or squashing bees and yellow jackets.
+To avoid being stung, don’t swat at or squash bees and yellow jackets.

 Another difference between bees and yellow jackets is how they protect their nest.
 Typically, the majority of yellow jackets are ground-nesters, though some may build nests in bushes or in manmade structures.
 Because yellow jackets build nests near or on the ground, it is easy to stumble upon one unknowingly.
 When a colony of yellow jackets perceives a threat to their nest, they will swarm and attack.
 Their instinct to protect their colony is so intense, they have been known to chase after a perceived threat for several yards.